daserzw/oidc-edu-wg/meeting_notes.md

 Everybody approves the proposal to switch to a biweekly call in the EMEA friendly timezone.
-From today on, there will be a call every other Monday at 3:00pm CET.
+From today on, there will be a call every other Monday at 3:00pm UTC.
 The OIDF calendar will be updated accordingly.

 ### OIDC R&E claim specification